aw/nodejs-debian/README.md

 This repository will allow you to build your own .deb package of node.js.

 Obviously, you need to run this on a debian server.

+Tested on:

+  * Debian 7.5
-It has only been tested on Debian 6.0.9 and 7.1.
+  * Debian 6.0.9

 ## Version